Bali Seascape Beach Club – Affordable and convenient resort catering to families.

 - Address: Jalan Pantai Indah road, Candidasa, on the east coast of Bali.

-- Handy to: Dive agency onsite.
+- Handy to: Dive agency.
 Snorkeling spots just offshore.

 Bali Seascape Beach Club – The Basics

 - Guests: Focuses on families.
-Others may resent the noise from youngsters and guests attending the beach club during the day.
+The youngsters and guests attending the beach club during the day can get noisy.

 - Beach: Candidasa is a chain of rocky coves with patches of gritty sand created by breakwaters.
 Unusually, there is a patch of sand in front of the hotel, with calm water for swimming and snorkeling.